RTXteam/RTX-KG2/README.md

 instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of updating the RTX KG2.]
-There is also an experimental Snakemake build system which takes advantage of symmetric multiprocessing to bring the build time down to 54 hours.
+There is also an experimental Snakemake build system which takes advantage of symmetric multiprocessing to bring the build time down to 54 hours (Option #2).

 ## Build instructions

 Note: to follow the instructions for Option 2 and Option 3 below, you will need to be using the `bash` shell on your local computer.

-### Option 1: build KG2 directly on an Ubuntu system:
+### Option 1: build KG2 serially (about 67 hours) directly on an Ubuntu system:

 These instructions assume that you are logged into the target Ubuntu system, and that the Ubuntu system has *not* previously had `setup-kg2.sh` run (if it has